Cressy, Victoria: History

 George Russell, manager of the pastoral Clyde Company, opened up the area to European settlement in 1836.
 In 1837, a French man named Jean Duverney crossed the Woady Yaloak River, claimed land on both banks, and named the area "Frenchman's Run".
 Duverney called the small, developing village Cressy, after Crécy in France, where he was born.

 The Cressy Post Office opened on 1 January 1858.

 After the outbreak of World War II, an airfield was constructed south of the town towards Colac, and was used by the RAAF until 1946 as a combat training base and for bombing practice.
 Cressy airfield had three airstrips, two about 300 m long with a drained gravel surface and a grass airstrip about 900 m long.
 Two large Bellman hangars were used for aircraft maintenance.
 Several RAAF aircraft crashed in the vicinity during the war.

 Railways

 The first railway to reach Cressy was an extension of the line from Colac to Beeac.
 It opened in December 1910, and by September 1911, the line had been extended north to Newtown, where it joined the line to Ballarat.
 In September 1910, work began at Cressy on the Western Plains Railway.
 This line joined the line to Ararat at Maroona, and the lines to Geelong at Gheringhap.
-Cressy, being at the junction of the two cross-country lines, became an important railway center, with extensive buildings, railway yards, and a turntable.
+Cressy, being at the junction of the two cross-country lines, became an important railway centre, with extensive buildings, railway yards, and a turntable.
 Buildings included station offices, refreshment rooms, and an elevated signal box.
 The line from Colac to Newtown was closed in 1953.
 Few traces of Cressy station now remain.